 - Avengers: Infinity War (set in 2018, just after the events of the Thor: Ragnarok epilogue)

 - Ant-Man and the Wasp (set in 2018, mostly just before the events of Avengers: Infinity War, but an epilogue is set around the same time as the end of the events of that movie)

 - Avengers: Endgame (starts out a few months after Avengers: Infinity War, then time jumps five years to 2023)

 - Spider-Man: Far From Home (set in 2023, a few months after Avengers: Endgame; this film is owned by Sony, but you can sign up for the Starz streaming service to watch it).

 - WandaVision (set in 2023, a few months after Avengers: Endgame)

-That’s our recommended list of how to watch the Marvel movies in chronological order.
-Will you be binge-watching this nearly 50-hour Infinity Saga?
+That’s our recommended list of how to watch the Marvel movies in chronological order, along with its new Disney Plus shows.
+Will you be binge-watching this nearly 70 hour Saga?